[?] Subscribe To This Site

 Cancer Prevention

-All onions and onion relatives (garlic, leeks, chives and scallions, or spring onions) are rich in organosulfur compounds shown to help prevent cancer in lab animals.
+All onions and onion relatives (garlic, leeks, chives and scallions, or spring onions) are rich in organosulphur compounds shown to help prevent cancer in lab animals.

-In fact, an onion extract was found to destroy tumor cells in test tubes and to arrest tumor growth when tumor cells were implanted in rats.
+In fact, an onion extract was found to destroy tumour cells in test tubes and to arrest tumour growth when tumour cells were implanted in rats.

-The onion extract was shown to be unusually nontoxic, since a dose as high as forty times that of the dose required to kill the tumor cells had no adverse effect on the host.
+The onion extract was shown to be unusually non-toxic, since a dose as high as forty times that of the dose required to kill the tumour cells had no adverse effect on the host.

-In addition, shallots have been shown to exhibit significant activity against leukemia in mice.
+In addition, shallots have been shown to exhibit significant activity against leukaemia in mice.

 Other Health Benefits of Onions